mostlybadfly/jekyllsite/_posts/2014-11-6-Buenos-Aires-Pics.md

 comments: true
 ---

 Buenos Aires was enormous.
 It seems to be similar in population to Chicago and covers a very large area.
 I didn't get as many photos as I would've liked, though the architecture was beautiful.
-This is the Obelisko, at the heart of the city and a common meeting point.
+This is the Obelisco, at the heart of the city and a common meeting point.
 [![](http://i.imgur.com/cuoZLmy.jpg)](http://i.imgur.com/cuoZLmy.jpg)

 This is the Church de Santo Domingo.
 I love church architecture, this one happened to have a monument in front with the flag of Argentina.